RachelAlcraft/app-lib-py/README.md

 pydoctor --make-html --html-output=./docs/api lib/src/app_lib_py --theme readthedocs

-For pydoctor, you need the setting Actions/General/Allow GitHib Actions to create and approve pull requests checked
+For pydoctor, you need the setting Actions/General/Allow GitHib Actions to create and approve pull requests checked.
+Turn on gh-pages in the settings to be published from the branch gh-pages.

 ## 5. Test driven development, design the functionality